caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 query <key>=<val>...
 ```

 By query string parameters.
-Should be a sequence of `key=value` pair.
+Should be a sequence of `key=value` pairs.
 Keys are matched exactly, case-sensitively.
 Values can contain placeholders.
 Values are matched exactly, but also support `*` to match any value.

-There can be multiple `query` matchers per named matcher, and pairs with the same keys will be merged together, which will OR the values of each.
+There can be multiple `query` matchers per named matcher, and pairs with the same keys will be OR'ed together.

 #### Example: